Our PhD offer

 You can undertake a PhD with us in one of two ways

-From 1 April onwards we will have two PhD programmes.
 The first encourages you to produce a traditional doctoral thesis of 80.000-100.000 words making you the expert in your chosen topic.
-Our newest programme is a PhD with a practical element.
+The second option is a PhD with a practical element.
 You will write a substantially shorter doctoral thesis, illustrate your findings and convey them to a specific audience by developing a practical element.

 - Excellent supervision and support